noahlevenson/webrtc-test/readme.md

 1. On both Alice and Bob, host index.html on a local webserver, and navigate to it in the browser.
 Open up the console.
 All the important information will be logged there.

 2. On Alice, click "make offer".
-This generates SDP metadata for the offering peer, and a few ms later, you'll see ICE candidates start to roll in, as the WebRTC API uses your browser's integrated STUN client to perform NAT traversal and apply ICE heuristics to rank your connectivity options.
+You'll see ICE candidates start to trickle in, as the WebRTC API uses your browser's integrated STUN client to perform NAT traversal and apply ICE heuristics to rank your connectivity options.
+After the "null" ICE candidate (indicating that no more ICE candidates are available), your SDP offer info will be logged to the console.
+You'll see that the ICE candidates have been added to it.
+This is because we want to perform signaling in "non trickle" mode -- that is, we want to do a simple two-way handshake: one offer, and one answer.
+(In trickle mode, you can exchange offers and answers without including ICE candidates in them, and keep the communications channel open to exchange ICE candidates as extra steps in the negotiation.)

-3. Copy the offer -- it's the object that begins with "type: offer" -- and the topmost candidate object, and paste them into an email.
+3. Copy the offer and paste it into an email.
 We're signalling that information to Bob!

 4. On Bob, grab the aforementioned email.
 Cut and paste the offer object into the input box, and click "accept offer".
-This will generate an answer, and you'll see ICE candidates roll in as before.
+This will generate an answer -- you'll see ICE candidates roll in as before, and then Bob's SDP answer, including those ICE candidates, will be logged to the console.
-Now cut and paste the candidate object from the email into the input box, and click "add ice candidate".

 5. We're not done with Bob yet: Copy the answer -- it's the object that begins with "type: answer" -- and paste it into an email.
 We're signalling that information to Alice!